Sustainable Development Framework

 The Group’s Equal Opportunity Policy ensures that no job applicant or employee receives less favorable treatment or is disadvantaged by sex, race, pregnancy, disability, marital status or family status when applying for a position with the Group or during employment.

 The Group relies on talented and committed professionals to operate its wide range of businesses.
-In order to uphold the versatility and morale of the team, the Group offers a wide range of training and development programs (Training and Development Policy), as well as wellness and recreational activities.
+In order to uphold the versatility and morale of the team, the Group offers a wide range of training and development programs, as well as wellness and recreational activities.

 It is critical that its staff work in a safe and healthy environment.
 At Great Eagle, this has materialized through Health, Wellbeing & Safety Policy, the occupational health and safety (OH&S) management systems of the hotel division and property management division, safety committees, OH&S training, as well as evaluation of relevant data.
 The health and safety of employees is safeguarded from management to frontline levels, and also from strategic to operational stages.